 Another caveat is that while PowerPoint is good at finding spelling mistakes, it won't find any wrong words you have used as long as the spellings exist in a dictionary.
 As far as PowerPoint is concerned, "dear" and "deer" both are valid spellings.
 So "Deer Dairy" is acceptable when you may have meant "Dear Diary!"

 Do skim your slides even after you do a spell check.
 And here's how you can do a spell check in PowerPoint:

-- Open your presentation in PowerPoint 2013 for Windows.
+- Open your presentation in PowerPoint 2016 for Windows.
 The presentation you open should be in a fairly finished stage because there's no sense in running a spell check on a presentation with one incomplete slide!
-Now select the Review tab of the Ribbon (highlighted in red within Figure 1).
+Now select the Review tab of the Ribbon (highlighted in blue within Figure 1).